 Thomas Hussey, the Director of OIL, told the OIG that in late September 2001, he also raised, at a meeting with representatives of the Criminal Division and the Deputy Attorney General's office, the issue of detainees with final orders who were ready and willing to leave the United States but had yet to be cleared by the FBI.
-We confirmed this based on an e-mail exchange that occurred on February 7, 2002, between Carpenter, the INS's Deputy General Counsel, and an OIL attorney in which Carpenter informed the OIL attorney of two habeas petitions filed by detainees held after voluntarily departure had been granted.
-According to the OIL attorney's response:
+We confirmed this based on an e-mail exchange that occurred on February 7, 2002, between Carpenter, the INS's Deputy General Counsel, and an OIL attorney in which Cardepart by the specified date, the voluntary departure order converts to a final order, which carries with it the 10-year bar to re-entry.